sentry-demos/empower/README.md

 ## Deploy
 This run script deploys React + Flask.
-See the run script for individual gcloud commands you can use for any of the backends like /express, /ruby etc.
+See the run script for individual gcloud commands you can use for any of the backends like /express, /ruby etc. But if you're only deploying React, you need to use the full deploy.sh because it's running javascript build commands and sentry-cli.
 ```
 ./deploy.sh
 ```